 Dragon Quest VI Soundtrack (Mobile), Koichi Sugiyama, 2015

 Dragon Quest V was the first game in the franchise to hit a 16-bit platform.
 But while it sported one of the era’s more original and moving narratives, its presentation felt like a relatively minor upgrade over its NES predecessor.
 Thankfully, Dragon Quest VI fixed this particular issue.
 Released in 1995, Dragon Quest VI wholeheartedly embraced the SNES’ technical capacities, featuring far more detailed and colourful graphics.
-Players also got to enjoy a much larger game world, thanks to Dragon Quest VI’s ‘real world / dream world’ set up.
+Players also enjoyed a much larger game world, thanks to Dragon Quest VI’s ‘real world/dream world’ set up.
 Development duties passed from Chunsoft on to Heart Beat, founded in 1992 by Manabu Yamana, director of Dragon Quest III-V. Needless to say, Dragon Quest VI became the best-selling game of 1995 in Japan.
-On top of those 3.2 million SNES cartridges, it later also sold an additional one million copies on the Nintendo DS.
+On top of those 3.2 million SNES cartridges, it later sold an additional one million copies on the Nintendo DS.